Last Updated on April 25, 2022 by Anne-Marie

 Read why apples are the best probiotic.

-Applesauce is a good way those folks who have braces or sensitive teeth, can't bite into an apple but want all nutritional benefits of apples.
+Applesauce is a good for anyone who has braces or sensitive teeth, can't bite into an apple, but want all nutritional benefits of apples.

 More wholesome snacks

-● I love these Gluten Free Crunchy Energy Bites as an on-the-go snack.
+● I love these Homemade Granola Bars as an on-the-go snack.

 - 6 pounds apples, peeled, cored, and cut into slices

 - 1 cup 100% apple juice or 100% apple cider

 - Clean and cut apples and add to a large pot.